 For Lean software development, this is a must-read list: http://bit.ly/iYDnw7 [8 steps to kickstart your adoption of Lean Development]

 For Kanban as a specific implementation of Lean software development, Kanban by David Anderson and Scrumban by Corey Ladas are the classic starting points.
-David’s book also has great takeaways for non-technical readers who are trying to get their heads around the practicality of Kanban in your business.
+David’s book also has great takeaways for non-technical readers who are trying to get their heads around the practicality of Kanban in their business.

 I would follow that with a few hours on Karl Scotland’s blog.
 He also has a great reading list and blogroll that will take you further into the world of Lean and Kanban.